 Her first day of big school, she was so brave.
 She was talkative and excited until we got to the hallway and she sat in line with the other kids.
 I tried to stay, but again, the teachers urged parents not to linger.
 I looked back at her quivering lips and glistening eyes, knowing she was trying so hard not to cry.
 Whether she wanted to cry for herself, or for me, I'll never know.
 I waved and she waved back.
 I was so proud of her.

 My son did not attend a preschool or stay with a sitter until he was four and on his first day of pre-kindergarten, he didn’t bat an eye.
 “Bye Mom!”
 Of course, I bawled all the way home.
-Now, at age seven, I am not allowed to hug or kiss him in front of his friends.
-He’s growing up and my heart breaks every first day of school for the both of them.
+At age seven, I was not allowed to hug or kiss him in front of his friends.
+They are growing up and my heart breaks every first day of school for the both of them.

 Of course, my children don’t mean to break my heart, but I believe a mother’s heart is strong enough to break.